-- warning tabs or inexpensive quality of brake pads.
+- Squeaking can be caused by Brake warning tabs or inexpensive quality of Brake Pads.
 Grinding is usually cause because brake pads are

 completely worn out and you have metal on metal rubbing against each other.